rasouza1982/betterspecs/README.md

 # BetterSpecs

-The simple way to bring the power of spec to your MSTest tool.
+Spec is a great tool in the behavior-driven development (BDD) process of writing human readable specifications that direct and validate the development of your application.
+BetterSpecs is the simple way to bring the power of spec to your MSTest tool.

+## Install
 To use Betterspec in your MSTest project use this command:

 ```csharp
 PM> Install-Package Danzor